Ruibin-Liu/MolDF/README.md

 fasta_df = pdbx['_entity_poly']
 ```

-Put a list of category names to `category_names`, you will get them if they are in the PDBx file.
+Putting a list of category names to `category_names`, you will get them if they are in the PDBx file.

 4. You can parse the whole file by using 'all':